deepika25kar/Book-Recommendation-System/README.md

 # Book Recommendation System

-Hello, I am a sophomore student pursuing B.Tech. in Information Technology from Indira Gandhi Delhi Technical University for Women, New Delhi.
+Hello, I am a pre-final year student pursuing B.Tech. in Information Technology from Indira Gandhi Delhi Technical University for Women, New Delhi.

 This is a project depicting a book recommendation system using popularity based and collaborative filtering based recommendation system.
 These also use sorting algorithms within themselves.  <br/><br/>